Avengers (comics): Cultural impact and legacy

+Critical response

+Abraham Josephine Riesman of Vulture included the Avengers team in their "12 Teams That Defined Superhero Storytelling" list.
+Michael Doran of Newsarama ranked the Avengers team 1st in their "Best Superhero Teams of All Time" list.
+Comic Book Resources asserted, "The Avengers are known as Earth's mightiest heroes, and that appellation is self-explanatory.
+The team combines Marvel's greatest heroes into one powerful unit, an assemblage of heroes that faces down the deadliest threats the Marvel Universe can throw at them.
+The team has proven to be one of the most potent groups in all of comics, boasting legendary heroes and battling in titanic wars for the fate of all reality," and ranked the Avengers team 1st in their "10 Most Important Marvel Hero Teams" list, 1st in their "Every Marvel Superhero Team" list, 1st in their "Marvel: The 10 Strongest Superhero Teams" list, and 2nd in their "Marvel: 10 Most Powerful Teams" list.

+Poushali Guharauth of Sportskeeda ranked the Avengers 1st in their "10 Best Superhero Teams of All Time" list.
+Jason Serafino of Complex ranked the Avengers 2nd in their "10 Best Superhero Teams In Comics" list.
+Chris Isaac of Screen Rant the Avengers team 2nd in their "15 Best Superhero Teams Of All Time" list.
+Geoff Boucher of Deadline ranked the Avengers team 3rd in their "Stan Lee's Legacy: Ranking The Hollywood Heroes Co-Created By The Marvel Comics Icon" list.

 Impact

 Most of the characters that appear in Marvel Comics' books are set in the same fictional universe, known as the Marvel Universe.
-They occasionally make guest appearances in each other's books, and more regularly in team books such as The Avengers.
+They occasionally make guest appearances in each other's books, and more regularly in team books, such as The Avengers.
 Such crossovers encouraged readers to buy other books in the Marvel Comics catalogue, and readers became engrossed not just in the individual characters but in their web of relationships across the broader setting.
 DC Comics pioneered this idea with the Justice Society of America and the Justice League, likewise promoting and developing the DC Universe.
 Many readers devoted themselves to just one of these two comic book universes.
 After all, they were both quite large and didn't overlap.
 Thus, the superhero fan community developed sub-communities of DC devotees and Marvel devotees.